ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/querying/faceted-search.markdown

 {CODE step_1@Indexes\Querying\FacetedSearch.cs /}

-This tells RavenDB that you would like to get the following facets.
+This tells RavenDB that you would like to get the following facets:

 * For the **Manufacturer** field look at the documents and return a count for each unique Term found
 * For the **Cost** field, return the count of the following ranges: